frederic-perez/AmE-dictionary/data/idioms.md

 __Hell and half of Georgia__ A great distance or area; a huge amount of space.
 Primarily heard in US.
 A very large region; everywhere. _I’ve been looking across Hell and half of Georgia trying to find you!_
 __hell week__ A week in which new recruits or pledges of an organization, especially a college fraternity or sorority, are subjected to a series of hazing rituals prior to initiation.
 __help (oneself) (to something)__ To serve oneself (something); to take, consume, or indulge in (something) freely or without permission or restraint.
+__help (someone) out of a fix__ To help someone avoid or escape from some troublesome, difficult, or dangerous position or situation. _My father’s always having to go down to the courthouse to help my knuckle-headed brother out of some fix or another._ _Thanks so much for staying late with me to finish that report the other day—you really helped me out of a fix!_
 __hem and haw__ :dart: To speak in an evasive, vague, roundabout way in order to avoid responding to a question or making a definite statement.
 The phrase comes from the common filler words often used by habit or when one is deciding what to say. _How much longer do we have to hear this guy hem and haw?
 I wish they would get on with the debate._ _Zoe hems and haws._
 __henpecked__ Of a man, thoroughly and continually dominated, intimidated, bullied, or browbeaten by a woman, especially his wife or girlfriend.
 __here and there__ __1__ In different places. _I try to keep some cash here and there around the house in case of emergences._ __2__ In different directions; this way and that. _People ran here and there when the store opened its doors for the big sale._